davorg/dmp/chapters/chapter02.md

 ### Advantages of the filter model

 The filter model is a very useful concept and is fundamental to the way that UNIX works.
 It means that UNIX can supply a large number of small, simple utilities, each of which do one task and do it well.
 Many complex tasks can be carried out by plugging a number of these utilities together.
-For example, if we needed to list all of the files in a directory with a name containing the string "proj01" and wanted them sorted in alphabetical order, we could use a combination of ls, sort, and grep like this:
+For example, if we needed to list all of the files in a directory with a name containing the string "proj01" and wanted them sorted in alphabetical order, we could use a combination of `ls`, `sort`, and `grep` like this:

     ls -1 | grep proj01 | sort